aws/aws-fpga/SDAccel/docs/SDAccel_Guide_AWS_F1.md

 SDAccel uses a compiler named `xocc` which can be thought of as similar to the GNU gcc compiler -i.e. it allows you to compile source code to create Xilinx object (.xo) files and then can link said .xo files together to create an executable program; the .xo files contain an RTL representation of the accelerated kernels and the executable program is the design to be programmed onto the AWS F1 FPGA.

-When the source code is OpenCL or C/C++ the [Vivado High-Level Synthesis (HLS)][VHLS_landing_page] tool is used under-the-hood to create the RTL that implements the custom hardware to meet the required performance and then an .xo file is created using the [Vivado toolchain][Vivado_landing_page].
+When the source code is OpenCL or C/C++ the Vivado High-Level Synthesis (HLS) tool is used under-the-hood to create the RTL that implements the custom hardware to meet the required performance and then an .xo file is created using the [Vivado toolchain][Vivado_landing_page].

 When the source code is RTL, the Vivado toolchain creates the .xo file directly without using Vivado HLS to generate any RTL description.